ixnix/abci/index.md

 ## News
 ### 2020/09
 - Dr. Xi is awarded a 3-yr grant from NASA on the study of desertification on aeolian dust and human health using remote sensing and chemical transport models.
 PhD student opportunities are available.
-Please contact Dr. Xi for information.
+Interested applicants should contact [Dr. Xi](/xinxi@mtu.edu).

 #Personnel